The Seattle Times welcomes submissions of guest commentaries for the Education Lab Blog.

 If you have written for us before, please note that we do not run op-eds by the same writer within a 30-day period.

 How to submit

 - We prefer submissions to be made by email.
-To ensure your submission will be considered in the most timely fashion, please send it to the email@example.com.
+To ensure your submission will be considered in the most timely fashion, please send it to community engagement editor Caitlin Moran: email@example.com.